markwomack/TaskManager/README.md

 variables that will be needed.</p>

 ## Caveat
-<p>This library provides a 'task manager' that will execute tasks at defined rates.
+<p>This library provides a 'task manager' that will execute 'tasks' at defined rates.
 However, it does not use any of the hardware timers found in Arduino.
 It provides a software based, best effort algorithm to determine when to execute the tasks.
 While it is pretty accurate when running just a few, quickly executed tasks, don't expect it to be entirely accurate.
 If two tasks are scheduled to execute at the same period, one is going to run before the other, in a random order.
 If one task takes a long time to execute, its execution may run over the expected start time of a subsequent task.
-Just be aware of these limitations.</p>
+Just be aware of these limitations when implementing and timing your tasks.</p>

 ## Dependencies
 <p>This library has a dependency on another library I have released called ArduinoLogging